fieldhof/Arduino-ESP8266/README.md

 # ArduinoNano-ESP8266
-This is a little project I made to read a couple of temperatures.
+This is a little project I made to read a couple of temperatures.<br>
-These temps are posted to thingspeak and displayed on a lcd screen.
+The temps that have been read are posted to thingspeak and displayed on a lcd screen.

 <h2>Installation</h2>